-To report an incident, contact the Title IX Coordinator by phone at (310) 846-2554, or by email at jjohnsonmills@otis.edu.
-You may also contact the Dean of Student Affairs by phone at (310) 665-6967.
-Reports can be submitted online through the incident report form online.
+To report an incident, contact the Title IX Coordinator (310) 846-2554, or the Dean of Student Affairs (310) 665-6967.
+Reports can also be submitted online through the incident report form online.
 Anyone with knowledge about a sexual assault or incident of sexual misconduct is encouraged to report it immediately.